-1 In the Identify ID Types dialog (see "Identify ID Types" on page 67), click [Guess All].
+1 In the Identify ID Types dialog (on page 36), click [Guess All].

 Multi-Server Manager guesses ID Types based on exact or partial names of elements.
 In addition, if an element has the value of 0, Multi-Server Manager guesses "Not an ID".
-Otherwise, Multi-Server Manager does not guess, and you must manually specify the ID Type
+Otherwise, Multi-Server Manager does not guess, and you must manually specify the ID Type.